port19x/port19.xyz/content/tech/emacs1y.md

 ## Reasons to hate Emacs

 ### It's slow.
-It just is.
+It just is
 Compared to Neovim, and especially it's gpu accelerated frontends like Neovide, Emacs feels sluggish.
 Doom Emacs ameliorates this, but it's really emacs-nativecomp with ahead of time compilation that makes Emacs tolerable.
 But you still feel the slowness on many occasions.

-### It's large, very large.
+### It's large, very large
 My `~/.config/emacs`, where Doom is installed, is 490 megabytes large.
 For reference, this is 90% of my `~/.config` with another 9% being used by signal-desktop, an electron app.
 Coupled with native compilation of that whole setup taking a few minutes, this significantly increases my recovery time from backups.

-### It's a shaky foundation that is going downhill.
+### It's a shaky foundation that is going downhill
 Since emacs is very old, it has enjoyed a massive first movers advantage.
 I'm sure that when it was first released in 1976, it was superior to anything else at the time.
 For reference, the same year vi was released.
 Since then emacs has certainly improved.
 Slowly and steadily.